-This service provides electronic monitoring and home detention services to juveniles referred by the Court.
-Juveniles referred to this program have committed offenses that do not necessarily require secure detention of the youth but warrant an increased level of supervision along with the provision of individual and family support services.
-These same services may be provided to referred juveniles that have returned to the community from a Department of Correction placement.
-Electronic monitoring services through this program are also provided to juveniles in the Day Treatment program and juveniles who participate in the Community Transition Program.
+This service provides electronic monitoring and home detention services to youth referred by the Court.
+Youth referred to this program have committed offenses that do not necessarily require secure detention of the youth but warrant an increased level of supervision along with the provision of individual and family support services.
+These same services may be provided to referred youth that have returned to the community from a Department of Correction placement.
+Electronic monitoring services through this program are also provided to the youth in the Day Treatment program, youth who participate in the Community Transition Program and youth who are referred to Home Supervision and Electric Monitoring as an alternative to detention.
 Juvenile House Arrest and Electric Monitoring services are provided in collaboration with Community Corrections.

-In 2015 there were eighty youth placed on Juvenile House Arrest.
-Of these eighty youth, fifty-one completed the program successfully.
-Twenty-nine of the youth were unsuccessful and received further sanctions from the Court.
+In 2016 there were eighty-three youth placed on Electric Monitoring.
+Of these eighty-three youth, 44 completed the program successfully.
+Thirty-nine of the youth were unsuccessful and received further sanctions from the Court.
+There were also sixteen youth placed on Home Supervision; thirteen of those youth successfully completed the program.
+Three of the youth that were placed on Home supervision were unsuccessful and received further sanctions from the Court.